thumbnail image

 There’s a blueprint we can use to organize information in our minds to better make sense of the world and more effectively shape our mental models.
 Through a mental fitness practice we can learn to: see the structures underneath confusion and chaos, identify connections and contributors to the web of causality, understand the causes that reinforce and cancel each other, and gain greater clarity as to whether our solution matches the complexity of the problem.

-Alongside our Protector voice, whispering in the corner, lies our Observer voice.
+Alongside our Protector voice, whispering in the corner lies our Observer voice.
 It’s consciously aware of our thoughts and comes from many different areas of the brain including our Pre-frontal Cortex, the source of our creative and intellectual activities.
 It knows what you genuinely think and want and what you’re really afraid of - it gives you that “inner sense of knowing,” where you can find a more accurate and deep, intuitive understanding of your thoughts.

 Your Protector triggers emotions that regularly drive decisions.
-Your Observer knows that emotions are real, but not necessarily true.
+Your Observer knows that emotions are real but not necessarily true.
 It wakes you out of autopilot and gives your authentic self a vote in what you’re choosing or doing.

-Through an Embodied Self Awareness practice, we can learn to pause, listen and weigh what our voices say... and then construct our thoughts before acting on them.
+Through an Embodied Self Awareness practice, we can learn to pause, listen and weigh what our voices say... and construct our thoughts before acting on them.

 Who Do I Want To Be?
 Creating our Identity (3)